-Instead this person has gone down the route of ‘justifying’ their change.
-The old process was ‘non compliant’ (it wasn’t).
+Instead, this person has gone down the route of ‘justifying’ their change.
+The old process was ‘non-compliant’ (it wasn’t).
 It wasn’t treating the customer fairly (it was).
 Customers could complain about the process (they’ve not complained once in the last 5 years).

-The frustrating thing about this for the business leader impacted, is that they will have lost 3 months performance trying to fix the issue, gathering more data to support their case and escalating this issue.
+The frustrating thing about this for the business leader impacted is that they will have lost 3 months performance trying to fix the issue, gathering more data to support their case and escalating this issue.
 In the meantime, their performance will be half what it should have been.

 Making mistakes is vital to learning.

 I’ve lost count about how many mistakes I’ve made at work.
-From little things like not knowing when to stop talking in a meeting with an Exec to big things like losing a company money.
+From little things like not knowing when to stop talking in a meeting with an Exec to big things like losing the company money.

 I continue to make mistakes as Managing Director of Lean Consulting too:

 - I was far too slow to recruit permanent employees because I was afraid we’d not have enough work.

 - I heavily discounted our first big contract before going into negotiations with Procurement, who made me discount it further (to the point where we made very little margin).

 - After a new accounting software system was recommended to me, I spent another year on an old accounting software package before moving to the much faster and intuitive cloud-based system that saved me 50% of my time.